awong234/population_from_scat_model/readme.md

 * Simulate a population of scats with a rate of deposition, to estimate the population based on simulated collections.
 * Simulate collection of scats by probabilistically drawing Bernoulli samples based upon dog tracks within the grid cell coincident with the scat.
-* Estimate scat deposition rate per visit using a modified spatial Jolly-Seber model that incorporates scat 'recruitment' and 'survival', where 'recruitment' is a rate of deposition, and 'survival' is fixed to 0, since all scats encountered are immediately removed.
+* Estimate scat deposition rate per visit using a modified N-mixture model that incorporates scat 'recruitment' and 'survival', where 'recruitment' is a rate of deposition, and 'survival' is fixed to 0, since all scats encountered are immediately removed.

 # Simulating the data